raspberrypilearning/tree-life-simulator/en/step_2.md

 --- /task ---

-It is important that we plant a variety of trees to house a range of animals, restore our environment and benefit people.
-For example a Koala Bear relies on the broadleaf evergreens in Australia whilst a Lemur in Madagascar needs the deciduous trees that grow on the island.
+It is important that you plant a variety of trees to house a range of animals, restore the environment, and benefit people.
+For example, a Koala Bear relies on the broadleaf evergreens in Australia, while a Lemur in Madagascar needs the deciduous trees that grow on the island.

-The **Tree** sprite has 3 costumes (**tree 1**, **tree 2** and **tree 3**).
+The **Tree** sprite has three costumes (**tree 1**, **tree 2**, and **tree 3**).
 Use the `random`{:class="block3operators"} operator to vary the looks of the trees and add variety to the area.

 --- task ---